curityio/nonce-authenticator/README.md

 ## Configuration

-The settings, except for the Nonce Validity, are to validate the incoming token.
-Below are some example values
+The plugin requires the following settings:

 | Property | Example Value |
 | -------- | ------------- |